Wednesday, October 11, 2023

 Summary: The Saturday, Oct.
 14, 2023, annular solar eclipse belongs to Saros cycle 134, a series of 71 similar solar eclipses.

-Partial solar eclipse of June 22, 1248, opened Saros solar series 134’s lineup of 71 solar eclipses: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+Partial solar eclipse of June 22, 1248, opened Saros solar series 134’s lineup of 71 solar eclipses: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 The Saturday, Oct.
 14, 2023, annular solar eclipse belongs to Saros cycle 134, which comprises 71 solar eclipses with similar geometries.